tripathydevjyoti/Quantum-Machine-Learning-/README.md

 * **Additional flexibility is not automatically beneficial.** Allowing the seasonal azimuth to adapt does not consistently improve upon learning the polar transformation alone.

-* **No quantum advantage is claimed.** The results isolate how encoding geometry and reuploading depth affect the behavior of a controlled QNN forecasting architecture.

 ## Noise-aware quantum simulation